KotatsuApp/kotatsu-parsers/CONTRIBUTING.md

 # Contributing

-The following is guide for creating a Kotatsu parsers.
+The following is a guide for creating Kotatsu parsers.
 Thanks for taking the time to contribute!

 ## Prerequisites

-Before you start, please note that the ability to use following technologies is **required**.
+Before you start, please note that the ability to use the following technologies is **required**.

 - Basic [Android development](https://developer.android.com/)
 - [Kotlin](https://kotlinlang.org/)